marcus-sa/deepkit-restate/README.md

 }
 ```

-Sure!
-Here’s the added documentation explaining how to start a saga and retrieve its state, including your example:

----

 ## Starting a Saga and Retrieving Its State

 After defining your saga, you typically want to **start** an instance of it and later **query its state** to track progress or outcome.

 ### Creating a Saga Client

-Use the client to create a saga instance:
+Use the client to create a saga proxy:

 ```ts
 const createOrderSaga = client.saga<CreateOrderSagaApi>();